max-mapper/get-dat/markdown/03-working-with-json.md

 ## Importing JSON with keys

-OK, let's start over. run `rm -rf .dat` to get rid of the data we imported above, and then run `dat init` to initialize a new empty dat store.
+OK, let's start over. run `dat clean` to get rid of the data we imported above, and then run `dat init` to initialize a new empty dat store.

 Now import the data again, but this time let's specify a `primary` key: